 Spine CT

-A CT scan of the spine uses X-rays to capture images of the spinal column.
-These horizontal and vertical cross-sectional images are processed by a computer to create a 3-D representation of the spine.
+A CT scan of the spine uses x-rays to capture 2D and 3D images of the spinal column.
 Our radiologists use these representations to examine the vertebrae, intervertebral disks, spinal cord, and connective tissue from multiple viewing angles.

 Reasons for a Spinal CT Scan